ome/ngff/rfc/x/index.md

 #### DRAFT

-The DRAFT phase begins when **Authors** propose (D1) a new idea and subsequently gather support (or “socialize”) the idea (D2) before opening a PR (D3).
+The DRAFT phase begins when **Authors** propose (D1) a new idea and subsequently gather support (or "socialize") the idea (D2) before opening a PR (D3).
 Open PRs can be discussed on GitHub.
 Any clarifications that are needed can be requested by **Editors**, **Reviewers** or **Commenters** (D4) which may require an update of the PR (D3).

 One potential clarification is whether or not a given PR should be an RFC.
 The RFC process is intended primarily for significant and/or breaking changes to